ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-gb.md

 Once the modification has been validated, the status in the SSL column for the multisite entry concerned will change from "Disabled" to "To generate" after a few seconds.
 If you have other domain names/subdomains concerned in the multisite records of your Web Hosting plan, repeat the operation as many times as necessary.

-### 2. Enable a Let's Encrypt <a name="enable-ssl"></a> SSL certificate
+### 2. Enable a Let's Encrypt SSL certificate <a name="enable-ssl"></a>

 Before you proceed with this configuration, ensure that the [previous step](#ssl-multisite) has been completed correctly.
-In the `Multisite`{.action} tab of your Web Hosting plan, at least one domain/subdomain must have the SSL option with the status `Activated` or `To generate` to install the Let's Encrypt SSL certificate.
+In the `Multisite`{.action} tab of your Web Hosting plan, at least one domain/subdomain must have the SSL option with the status `Enabled` or `To generate` to install the Let's Encrypt SSL certificate.

 > [!warning]
 >